Advanced usage

 4. Restart the server.
 If the folders exist, the server will use the local files instead of the embedded files.

-5. Optional: To embed the files permanently, copy the modified files back to the original folders and recompile with go build Gokapi/cmd/gokapi.
+5. Optional: To embed the files permanently, copy the modified files back to the original folders and recompile with go generate ./... and then go build github.com/forceu/gokapi/cmd/gokapi.